The Resilience of Plants

 First, remove all old foliage.
 Now, use a knife to cut between the pups, or gently pry them free.
 If all the roots break off, the offset might root if the base of the offset is intact.
 Nestle it into a small pot of damp (not wet) soil, and provide dappled sunlight and high humidity.
 In the photo, above, the pup is the short section in the center.
 Other pups were larger and had already been potted up (6 pots) when I took this photo.

 Plant the offsets in small pots, 3-4″ in diameter.
-They rooted outdoors in early autumn of 2022.
+These rooted outdoors in early autumn, 2022.
 Then I moved them under artificial lights in the basement, where they’ve grown to a size large enough to sell at the farmers’ market this spring (photo, below).

 The FCBS Bromeliad Database describes an incredible 500 species and cultivars of Cryptanthus.